Mindfulness meditation for ADHD is hard. Or anyone else who can relate to feeling totally scattered when they try to focus on their breathing.

 The key to making it work for you is not in how well your mind “stays put” but in how you handle it when it wanders.
 Think of it this way…

 Your Wandering Mind is Like a Puppy and you HAVE to be gentle.

-Have you ever had a puppy?
-A lot of times, puppy parents first teach potty training to a new puppy by the use of puppy pads.
-When you’re teaching your puppy to use the puppy pad it just stays put the first time you put him on the pad right?
+Many dog parents first teach potty training to a new pup by the use of puppy pads.
+When you’re teaching your new little canine to use the pad, he uses it perfectly the first time, right?